As the United States of America celebrates another birthday, we take a look at the whole “how dare you say America” controversy.

-Central Americans and anyone living in Central America who gets upset about a name should find other things to get upset about instead.
+Central Americans (and anyone living in Central America who gets upset about a name) should find other things to get upset about.

-Like growing poverty and inequality.
+Like poverty and inequality.
 Corruption.
 Crime.
 These issues are far more important to the region than the word “America”.
 Yes, yes we know you’re American too.
 Another country having the name of the continent in its name doesn’t mean you’re not from said continent.
-Grow up.

 Oh… and one more thing.
-If you’re one of those #AllCountriesMatter people, you also need to grow up.
+If you’re one of those #AllCountriesMatter people, you should grow up.
 Your country has its independence day too.
 Stop being so ridiculous.

 So on this July 4, happy birthday America (the country).
 It’s a bad year, I know.
+It’s a bad few years, in fact.
 But you’re still a great country and you still have a chance to make things right.
-I know you will do one day.
+I’m sure you will do one day.

 While I understand the sentiment & arguments behind these types of articles, I pause & remind myself of all the immigrants I have met across the US — from Congo, Somalia, Mexico, Bosnia, Iraq, Laos, Syria, Egypt, Cuba, El Salvador, Bolivia — who are very proud to be American pic.twitter.com/1gya1cO6Db